zaiisao/Documentation/en/Audio Broadcast/voice_effect_windows.md

 # Adjust the Pitch and Tone
 ## Introduction

 In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
-Agora provides methods to flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.
+Agora provides multiple preset voice changers and reverberation effects.
+You can also flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation
 Before proceeding, ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/windows_video.md).